-What parents of queer kids show up for, what parents pay attention to, will send a million messages to their children about what they can become.
+What parents of queer kids show up for, what they pay attention to, the questions they ask about their kids’ day will send a million messages to their children about what they can become.
 If they’ll be loved.

 I still remember the first time I found out the kids were listening.
 It was in a message from a mom on LinkedIn sharing that her kid sat outside the door just far enough away that their parents never noticed and listened to my presentation.
 That night, this kid came out to their mom.